 There are lots of online resources you can use to get your next scientific job.
 You can quickly and easily search CK Science’s website for the latest job opportunities in the scientific and clinical industry.
 To search for CK Science’s latest scientific job opportunities, click here

 When you have been made redundant it is more important than ever that you use all the tools you can to find your next job.
 One important tool is social media.
 By using social media you can build your personal brand and enhance your professional reputation.
 Social media can also help bring you closer to finding that perfect science job by helping you to establish a relationship with scientific recruitment agencies and potential employers.
-For more tips to help you find your next job using social media, click here
+Find out how to create the perfect job seeker’s LinkedIn profile here

 Redundancy is nothing to be ashamed of, so be honest and upfront with your next employer whilst putting a positive spin on things.